Respiratory Examination for Horses in Arizona

 - Unusual nasal discharge

-We do an extensive respiratory evaluation, first checking for any lower respiratory issues.
-We start with listening to the lungs, often using a rebreathing bag to encourage the horse to take deep breaths.
-We believe a comprehensive evaluation of the lower respiratory airways is very important as lower airway disease can also affect the nerves and therefore, the function of the of the upper airway which may result in further performance reduction.
+We do an extensive horse respiratory evaluation, first checking for any lower respiratory issues.
+Starting with the horse’s lungs, we listen for trouble, often using a rebreathing bag to encourage the horse to take deep breaths.
+A comprehensive evaluation of the lower respiratory airways is very important as lower airway disease can also affect the nerves and therefore, the function of the of the upper airway which may result in further performance reduction.

-We follow the external evaluation with an equine respiratory endoscopy.
+Our veterinarians follow the external horse respiratory examination with an equine respiratory endoscopy.
 The endoscope has a small camera at the tip of the scope, which enables us to take images as we progress through the upper airway (nasal passages and nasopharynx) and through the larynx into the trachea.

 The horse is mildly sedated so that we can assess the following areas for function, inflammation, injuries, mucus, tumors, and/or foreign bodies.
 We typically evaluate the following areas and their associated structures: